 The necessary updates would be incorporated in the CoWIN app to allow registration of vaccination at the private medical facilities.

-Around 10,000 private hospitals empanelled under Ayushman Bharat PM-JAY, more than 600 hospitals empanelled under CGHS and other private hospitals empanelled under state governments' health insurance schemes can participate as COVID vaccination centres.
+Around 10,000 private hospitals empanelled under Ayushman Bharat PMJAY, more than 600 hospitals empanelled under Central Government Health Scheme (CGHS) and other private hospitals can be used as state governments as private CVCs, the ministry said.

 The states are also permitted to use health facilities of all public sector units (PSUs) as vaccination centres.

 Under the phase of vaccination that will commence from March 1, all persons aged above 60 and 45-plus with comorbidities are allowed to received the jabs.